google/skia-buildbot/skolo/ansible/switchboard/roles/install_test_machine_monitor/README.md

 ```
 $ cd machine
-$ make build_test_machine_monitor
+$ make build_and_upload_test_machine_monitor
 ```

-Then visit http://go/cipd/p/skia/internal/test_machine_monitor/+/ to find the version for that build and pass is to this playbook via --extra-vars.
+Then visit http://go/cipd/p/skia/internal/test_machine_monitor/+/ (or look in the logs) to find the version for that build and pass is to this playbook via --extra-vars.

 For example: